🚀 Ship faster with premium components 🚀

 Property/MethodPurpose

-isPreventDefault Returns a boolean whether the preventDefault is set for the form.
+isPreventDefault Returns a boolean whether preventDefault is set for the form.

 onErrorCallback Returns the callback function specified by onError.